50 migrants die after trailer abandoned in San Antonio heat

 “With the border shut as tightly as it is today for migrants from Mexico, Guatemala, Honduras and El Salvador, people have been pushed into more and more dangerous routes,” he wrote on Twitter.

-Migrants — largely from Mexico, Guatemala, Honduras and El Salvador — have been expelled more than 2 million times under a pandemic-era rule in effect since March 2020 that denies a chance to seek asylum but encourages repeat attempts because there are no legal consequences for getting caught.
+Migrants — largely from Mexico, Guatemala, Honduras and El Salvador — have been expelled more than 2 million times under the pandemic-era rule in effect since March 2020 that denies a chance to seek asylum.
+The Biden administration planned to end the policy but a federal judge in Louisiana blocked the move in May.

 CBP has not published a death tally for this year but said the Border Patrol performed over 14,000 “search-and-rescue missions” through May, exceeding the nearly 13,000 missions during the previous 12-month period.